Rio Tinto Kennecott Mechanical Engineering Building (MEK)

 • Horizontal fire shutter — In the building’s four-story atrium is a horizontal shutter designed to close automatically in the case of a fire.
 When closed it prevents fire and smoke from spreading to the rest of the floors and allows the building to meet fire code without using giant circulating fans that require much more electricity.

-All told, the building will use nearly 53 percent less energy than a standard compliant building, and it is expected to receive a LEED Gold certification from the U.S. Green Building Council.
+The building usse nearly 53 percent less energy than a standard compliant building, and received a LEED Gold certification from the U.S. Green Building Council.

 For more information about giving, development, and naming opportunities, please contact: